zes1092/zes1092.github.io/content/posts/pending.md

   name = "Ze Sheng"
 +++

 > What is the difference between love and obsession?
-They're almost indistinguishable but love is healthy & love is reciprocal.
+They're almost indistinguishable but love is healthy and love is reciprocal.
 Obsession is not.
 It changes you.
 It hooks you in like an addiction.